11ty/11ty-website/docs/plugins/image.md

 ## Usage

 This utility returns a Promise and works best in `async` friendly functions, filters, shortcodes.
-It _can_ also work in synchronous environments but requires a bit more (undocumented as of yet) setup.
+It _can_ also work in synchronous environments ([Synchronous Usage](#synchronous-usage)).

 {% codetitle ".eleventy.js" %}